Robust and Scalable Bayes via a Median of Subset Posterior Measures: Numerical algorithms and examples

-Figure \ref{norm-eg1} compares the performance of the ``consensus posterior", the overall posterior and the M-posterior using the empirical coverage of (1-$\alpha$)100\% credible intervals (CIs) calculated across 50 replications for $\alpha = 0.2, 0.15, 0.10$, and 0.05.
-The empirical coverages of M-posterior's CIs show robustness to the size of an outlier.
-On the contrary, performance of the consensus and overall posteriors deteriorate fairly quickly across all $\alpha$'s leading to 0\% empirical coverage as the outlier strength increases from $i=1$ to $i=25$.
-Figure \ref{fig:comp} plots the relative lengths of CIs for the overall posterior and median posterior, with a zero value corresponding to identical lengths and a positive value to wider median posterior intervals.
-We find that overall the interval widths are similar, but the M-posterior intervals are slightly wider in the absence of large outliers.
+M-Posterior was more robust than its competitors and its performance improved with increasing magnitude of the outlier.
+We compared the performance of ``consensus posterior'', the overall posterior, and the M-Posterior using the empirical coverage of (1-$\alpha$)100\% credible intervals (CIs) calculated across 50 replications for $\alpha = 0.2, 0.15, 0.10$, and 0.05.
+The empirical coverages of M-Posterior's CIs showed robustness to magnitude of the outlier.
+On the contrary, performance of the consensus and overall posteriors deteriorated fairly quickly across all $\alpha$'s leading to 0\% empirical coverage as magnitude of the outlier increased from $i=1$ to $i=25$ (Figure \ref{norm-eg1}).
+We compared uncertainty quantification of the M-Posterior with that of the overall posterior using relative lengths of their CIs, with zero value corresponding to identical lengths and a positive value to wider CIs of the M-Posterior.
+We found that widths of CIs for both posteriors were fairly similar for $i=1, \ldots, 25$, with M-Posterior's CIs being slightly wider in absence of large outliers (Figure \ref{fig:comp}).